GensaGames/Dashcam-Speed-Detection/README.md

 ### 1.6 Сonclusions

 In general it's very simple process, where we just shared all thoughts during Preprocessing.
 For some model, we should take Frames Timeline on Working Area and Normilize inputs.
-However we came up with several different options: Preprocessor combinations, which we should investigate (combination of all possible parameters, also marked above).
+However we came up with several different options: Preprocessor Combinations, which we should investigate (combination of all possible parameters, also marked above).

 Well known other algorithms might be used for feature extraction on Images.
-Some of them like SIFT, ORB, HOG and other, might work very well, but doesn't suite for our problem.
+Some of them like `SIFT`, `ORB`, `HOG` and other, might work very well, but doesn't suite for our problem.
 Main reason covers in performance of our model, and such actions takes huge time for computing.

 <br/>